Why and when you need to open atividade

 This was the part where I hesitated most.
 On the form you have to state what you do, and there are two ways to code it:

 You can have more than one code if you do different things.
-The code you choose has a real effect: it sets the coefficient that the simplified regime applies to your income (see the next section) and can determine whether or not you fall under certain rules.
-Do not make it up — pick the one that really describes what you do.
+The code you choose has a real effect: it sets the coefficient that the regime simplificado applies to your income (see the next section) and can determine whether or not you fall under certain rules.
+Do not make it up.
+Pick the one that really describes what you do.
 If you are torn between two, go with the one closest to the bulk of your billing.

 The form asks you how you want to be taxed on IRS (personal income tax).
 There are two options, and for those just starting out the answer is almost always the same.

 It is the default regime for anyone billing up to €200,000 a year.
 You do not need an accountant.
 The logic is simple: the State assumes that part of your income is expenses and only taxes a fraction.
-For services on the article 151 list, a coefficient of 0.75 applies — that is, 75% of what you invoice is treated as taxable income and the other 25% is presumed to be expenses.
+For services on the article 151 list, a coefficient of 0.75 applies: 75% of what you invoice is treated as taxable income and the other 25% is presumed to be expenses.

 There is a catch many people do not know about: part of those presumed expenses has to be justified.
-You have to show expenses equivalent to 15% of gross income (invoices with your NIF, automatic deductions, etc.); whatever you fail to justify is added back to your taxable income.
-In practice, keeping invoices for your professional expenses throughout the year takes care of this.
+You have to show expenses equivalent to 15% of gross income (faturas with your NIF, automatic deductions, etc.); whatever you fail to justify is added back to your taxable income.
+In practice, keeping faturas for your professional expenses throughout the year takes care of this.

 Here you declare your real expenses instead of a presumption.
 It requires a certified accountant and monthly costs with them.
-It only pays off when your real expenses are greater than the 25% presumed by the simplified regime — typically high-cost activities (equipment, materials, office, subcontracting).
+It only pays off when your real expenses are greater than the 25% presumed by the regime simplificado: typically high-cost activities (equipment, materials, office, subcontracting).

-The second big choice on the form is IVA (VAT).
+The second big choice on the form is IVA.
 Again, for those starting small the answer is usually clear.

 | REGIME | WHO | EFFECT |